Law School Legal Clinics

 For an individual or individuals looking for free legal advice or assistance with a legal matter, a number of university law schools and private law schools in Orange County provide a variety of clinics to address particular legal problems.
 The clinics range from tax law clinics to family violence clinics.
 Each university clinic has their own criteria for selecting applicants to assist.
 Below is a short description of some of the university legal clinics located in Orange County:

-Tax Law Clinic is the longest-running clinic at the School of Law and has helped thousands of taxpayers.
+• Tax Law Clinic is the longest-running clinic at the School of Law and has helped thousands of taxpayers.
 The students, supervised by attorney-professors, assist the clients in various ways, which can include meeting with the IRS to negotiate a settlement or appear in court if the settlement attempts fail.
 (714) 628-2535.

-2. UC Irvine School of Law has a number of legal clinics.
+2. UC Irvine School of Law

-Family Violence Clinic helps clients who have suffered from domestic violence.
+• Domestic Violence Clinic helps clients who have suffered from domestic violence.
 Students offer advice regarding the law and assistance in court.
 (949) 824-7916.

 Using Our Library